mighty1231/screpl/README.md

 You can check [doc](https://mighty1231.github.io/screpl/) to get information on functions.

-High-level documentation (application level) is provided with [Github wiki](https://github.com/mighty1231/screpl/wiki), but so far, they are almost written in Korean.
+High-level documentations (application level) are provided with [Github wiki](https://github.com/mighty1231/screpl/wiki), but so far, most of them are written in Korean.

 ## Contribution Guide